Step-by-Step Guide to Using the Psychology Participant Pool

 A. Wait five minutes beyond the scheduled time for each participant.
 If a participant is more than five minutes late or fails to arrive for the study, check whether the participant canceled the study through the Experiment Management System.
 Indicate on the system whether the participant had an excused absence or an unexcused absence.

 B. If a researcher fails to arrive for a study or arrives five or more minutes late for a study, the participant will receive one credit for arriving for the study.
 Researchers must cancel appointments in order to avoid receiving a researcher no-show.
-A researcher who receives three or more researcher no-shows (across three or more scheduled times and two or more days) will be subject to denial of access to the Participant Pool.
+A researcher who receives three or more researcher no-shows (across three or more scheduled times and two or more days) may be denied further access to the Participant Pool.

-C. The researcher may attempt to reschedule no-shows or cancellations by emailing the participants.
+C. The researcher may attempt to reschedule by emailing the participants.

 D. Researchers may contact participants prior to the study to remind them of the appointment.